davidgoy/reflect/README.md

 ### How to install and setup your Reflect site

-1. Download and extract the [Reflect App ZIP file](https://github.com/davidgoy/reflect/raw/master/Reflect-App/deploy/reflect-app.zip).
-You will find two folders:
+1. [Download the Reflect App ZIP file here](https://github.com/davidgoy/reflect/raw/master/Reflect-App/deploy/reflect-app.zip).
+Extract the ZIP file and you will find two folders:

    - `reflect`